MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 Now that we’ve built the (simple) model, we need to ensure that the specified model is performing as expected (i.e., that it is consistent with our domain expertise).
-Specifically, we need to be sure that the likelihood and prior are *interacting* as expected, something impossible to do just looking at the model specification.
-To do this, we need to perform **prior predictive checks**:
+Specifically, we need to be sure that the prior and likelihood are *interacting* as expected, something impossible to determine by just looking at the model specification.
+To do this, we need to perform **prior predictive checks**, *prior* because this is before we have data and *predictive* because we’re considering what the model as specified would predict:

   - Draw parameter values from the prior ![\\tilde{\\theta} \\sim p(\\theta)](https://latex.codecogs.com/png.latex?%5Ctilde%7B%5Ctheta%7D%20%5Csim%20p%28%5Ctheta%29